RobStyling/rain/README.md

 ### What is this repository for? ###

 This Repo is here to give the Source Code to you all.
-Constend Updates under develop.
+Constant Updates under develop.
 Feautures are under /feauture Branches.
 * v.0.0.1 < indev
 * [Invite Link for Discord](https://discordapp.com/oauth2/authorize?client_id=297795379557040128&scope=bot&permissions=8)